 - Unequal butt welding tees are available having branches up to one size lower than half run size e.g. If the run size is 8”, unequal tees are available in sizes 8” × 6”, 8” × 5”, 8” × 4” & 8” × 3 1/2”.

 - Applicable Pressure temperature rating and material standards are the same as those for butt-welding elbows.

 - Butt welding tees are usually used for size 2” and above and in smaller sizes for services where the use of socket weld joints is prohibited.

-Their use including pressure rating, dimensional & material standards are the same as applicable to flanged elbows.
+Their use including pressure rating, and dimensional & material standards are the same as applicable to flanged elbows.

 In normal large-bore pressure piping most often Butt-welded Tee connections are used.
-The ASME B 31.3 (Appendix D) provides a formula for calculating the SIF value at tee connections which Caesar automatically calculates when Tee is defined.
+The ASME B31.3 (Appendix D) is used to provide a formula for calculating the SIF value at tee connections which Caesar automatically calculates when Tee is defined.
 From the ASME B31.3-2020 onwards, Appendix D is deleted from the code.
 Now Stress Intensification and Flexibility factors are to be calculated using the ASME B31J code.
 The Tee connections are normally defined in Caesar as shown in the attached figure.